Content Hub asset locales

 Asset locales and localizationsLink copied!

-Asset locales, together with localizations, allow you organize your assets to serve localized variants of an asset for different countries and regions.
+Asset locales, together with localizations, allow you to organize your assets to serve localized variants of an asset for different countries and regions.
 A locale is a combination of a language, for example French, English or Bulgarian, and an optional country variant, such as France or Belgium.
 For example, you might use fr-FR for France, and fr-BE for French content for use in Belgium.

 To retrieve a variant of an asset based on its locale, assets are grouped together in a localization, with each asset assigned a unique locale.
 You can use any asset in the localization to retrieve any other asset in the group by specifying a locale.
 Asset names must be unique, so the localization is a way of associating assets with each other.